-Sr. Name(s) of Nature of Duration of the Salient terms of Date(s) Amount No. the related contracts / contracts / the contracts or of paid as party and arrangements / arrangements / arrangements approval advances, nature of transactions transactions or transactions by the if any relationship including the Board, if value, if any any
+Sr. Name(s) of the Nature of Duration of Salient terms of Date(s) of Amount No. related party contracts / the contracts / the contracts or approval by paid as and nature of arrangements / arrangements / arrangements or the Board, if advances, if relationship transactions transactions transactions including the any any value, if any